This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Last but not least – it’s important to be mindful of the warranty.
 Any time I make a big purchase, I like to know that the product is protected just in case something goes wrong.

-Camp Chef grills are for the most part covered by a 3 year warranty.
-Pit Boss grills generally are a little longer, as a 5 year warranty is standard on their products.
+Camp Chef grills are for the most part covered by a 3-year warranty.
+Pit Boss grills generally are a little longer, as a 5-year warranty is standard on their products.

 Verdict (Warranty): Pit Boss

 Not much to debate here.
-A 3 year warranty is generous and above industry standard, but Pit Boss definitely offers the superior warranty with the 2 extra years of coverage.
+A 3-year warranty is generous and above industry standard, but Pit Boss definitely offers the superior warranty with the 2 extra years of coverage.

 Overall Camp Chef vs Pit Boss Winner

-I always hate to choose a “winner” between two high quality brands – because I don’t want to implicate that the non-winner isn’t also great.
+I always hate to choose a “winner” between two high-quality brands – because I don’t want to implicate that the non-winner isn’t also great.

 Here that couldn’t be more of the case.
 I think the clear winner for my taste is Camp Chef – their grills are simply superior in a few objective measurements and they also knock it out of the park with extra features.

 But that’s not to say Pit Boss isn’t great.
-If you’re looking for a fantastic grill on a more budget friendly scale, you really can’t go wrong with a Pit Boss – they’re fantastic pellet grills.
+If you’re looking for a fantastic grill on a more budget-friendly scale, you really can’t go wrong with a Pit Boss – they’re fantastic pellet grills.

 Camp Chef vs Pit Boss – Grill Reviews

-Camp Chef Woodwind Wifi 24 with Sidekick
+Camp Chef Woodwind Wifi 24 w/Sidekick

 I don’t think there’s a more complete cooker on the market today than the Camp Chef Woodwind Wifi.
 If you’re into pellet grills, it’s an option that provides you with a great one plus some more.